pydantic/logfire/docs/guides/advanced/testing.md

 !!! tip "Running under Pytest... 🧪"
     When running your test suite under Pytest, we set [`send_to_logfire=False`][logfire.configure(send_to_logfire)] by default.

-    Which means that your logs and spans will not be sent to the Logfire service, but instead captured in memory.
+    Which means that your logs and spans will not be sent to the Logfire service.

 You may want to check that your API is logging the data you expect, that spans correctly track the work they wrap, etc.
 This can often be difficult, including with Python's built in logging and OpenTelemetry's SDKs.